cloud-ify/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 2: There is no place like home- script that changes the working directory to the user’s home directory.
 Task 3: The long format- Display current directory contents in a long format.
 Task 4: Hidden files- Display current directory contents, including hidden files (starting with .).
 Use the long format.
+Task 5: I love numbers- Display current directory contents in Long format with user and group IDs displayed numerically And hidden files (starting with .)